 So, are there timeouts in soccer?

-There are no timeouts in soccer.
-Soccer does not have timeouts as the official Laws of the Game do not permit them.
-The only point in the game that the time is stopped is for a 15-minute break between the two 45 minute halves.
+Soccer does not have timeouts.
+Soccer uses a running clock which means the referee is the only one with the authority to stop the time.
+The only point in the game that the time is stopped is for a 15-minute halftime break between the two 45 minute halves.

 The fact that timeouts are not allowed during a soccer game affects how the game is played and can have both a positive and negative effect on the game.